rackspace-infrastructure-automation/aws-terraform-ec2_asg/README.md

 - `security_group_list` -> `security_groups`
 - `resource_name` -> `name`

+The following variables are no longer neccessary and were removed

+- `additional_ssm_bootstrap_step_count`

+Several new variables were introduced to provide existing functionality, with a simplified format.
+The original formmating was also retained to allow easier transition.

-Additionally, new variables `tags` and `tags_asg` were added to replace the functionality of the `additional_tags` variable.  `tags` allows setting tags on all resources, while `tags_asg` sets tags only on the ASG itself.  `additional_tags` will continue to work as expected, but will be removed in a future release.
+New variables `tags` and `tags_asg` were added to replace the functionality of the `additional_tags` variable.  `tags` allows setting tags on all resources, while `tags_asg` sets tags only on the ASG itself.  `additional_tags` will continue to work as expected, but will be removed in a future release.

+New variable `ssm_bootstrap_list` was added to allow setting the SSM association steps using objects instead of strings, allowing easier linting and formatting of these lines.
+The `additional_ssm_bootstrap_list` variable will continue to work, but will be deprecated in a future release.

 ## Providers